Who Is This Credit Card Best For?

 High spending requirement for sign-up bonus

-- Valuable miles: Based on calculations by The Balance, American Airlines miles are among the most valuable rewards offered by a major U.S. frequent flyer program.
-We value each one at an average 2.10 cents.
-The only program we found with miles worth more is United Airlines, at 2.16 cents apiece.
+- Very valuable miles: Based on calculations by The Balance, American Airlines AAdvantage miles are the most valuable miles offered by a major U.S. frequent flyer program.
+We value each one at an average of 2.32 cents.

 - Airport lounge membership: If you value a quiet refuge during layovers, this benefit is paramount.
 You and authorized users on your account, along with immediate family members or up to two guests, get unlimited access to Admirals Club lounges around the world.
 A membership otherwise costs $550 to $650 a year or you can pay $59 for a one-day pass, so this card’s annual fee is well worth it if you’ll use the benefit at least eight times a year.

 - Reimbursement on airport screening fees: You’ll be credited the application fee for either TSA Precheck ($85) or Global Entry ($100) once every five years (which is how often the programs need to be renewed.)
 These expedited clearance programs help you breeze through security when traveling around the country and abroad, so it’s worth taking advantage of.

 - Free checked bag: Without this perk, you’d pay $30 each way for your first checked bag.
 You and up to eight travel companions on the same reservation can take advantage on domestic flights, so the benefit has a value of up to $540 round trip.
 That’s some serious cash savings if you travel with family often.

 - Steep annual fee: Any way you slice it, $450 is a lot.
 But if you fly often enough and appreciate VIP travel benefits, it may be well worth it.
 Just remember you’ll pay the fee year in and year out, so if you don’t use the perks enough, the value of your miles will dwindle or be lost.